Jay2645/Unreal-Polygonal-Map-Gen/README.md

 #Installation

-First, make a `Plugins` folder at your project root (where the .uproject file is), if you haven't already.
+1. Make a `Plugins` folder at your project root (where the .uproject file is), if you haven't already.
 Then, clone this project into a subfolder in your Plugins directory.
 After that, open up your project's .uproject file in Notepad (or a similar text editor), and change the `"AdditionalDependencies"` and `"Plugins"` sections to look like this:

 ```
 	"Modules": [